joydeepchowdhury/spatial_depth_qreg_matlab/README.md

-This folder contains five MATLAB functions, seven MATLAB programs and four MATLAB datasets.
+This folder contains five MATLAB functions, seven MATLAB programs and four MATLAB datasets, which are used in the analysis of simulated and real data in [Chowdhury and Chaudhuri (2019)](#ref1).
 To use them, put all of these in your MATLAB directory, and then do as written in DESCRIPTION OF MATLAB PROGRAMS below.

 ### The MATLAB functions:
 1. crossvalidation.m